paulamib123/JournalWise/README.md

 # JournalWise
 Cognitive Distortion Detection in Journal Entries

-JournalWise is a project that explores detecting cognitive distortions in user-generated text, such as journal entries or Reddit posts.
+JournalWise is a project that explores detecting cognitive distortions in user-generated text, such as journal entries.
 Cognitive distortions are recurring, biased ways of thinking that can reinforce negative thoughts, emotions, and behaviors.

 By combining NLP preprocessing, data augmentation, and machine learning models, this notebook builds a model to classify distorted thinking patterns.
 I have also deployed the model with FastAPI and created a UI with streamlit.